cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 - {{-certificate-transparency-v2}}
 - {{-COSE}}

-Although the word transparency implies to some degree read access, it is important to note that transparency logs might include sensitive information.

-Depending on the verifiable data structure used, a service provider might be able to count unique entries.

-In the case that an entry is produced from a cose sign 1 envelope, adding information to the unprotected header can be used to produce a unique entry.

-However, this could impact privacy, and some transparency service operators might prefer only integrity protected content be made transparent.

-## Leaf Blinding {#sec-leaf-blinding}

-In cases where a single merkle root and multiple inclusion paths are used to prove inclusion for multiple payloads.
-There is a risk that an attacker may be able to learn the content of undisclosed payloads, by brute forcing the values adjacent to the disclosed payloads through application of the cryptographic hash function and comparison to the the disclosed inclusion paths.
-This kind of attack can be mitigated by including a cryptographic nonce in the construction of the leaf, however this nonce must then be disclosed along side an inclusion proof which increases the size of multiple payload signed inclusion proofs.

-Tree algorithm designers are encouraged to comment on this property of their leaf construction algorithm.

-### Blinding Example {#sec-leaf-blinding-example}

-Implementers wishing to leverage multiple inclusion proofs to support selective disclosure, can prepend each payload with extra data before computing the inclusion proof, where extra data is a cryptographic nonce.

 # Security Considerations

 See the security considerations section of:

 - {{-certificate-transparency-v2}}
 - {{-COSE}}

-## Hash Function Agility

-The choice of cryptographic hash function is the primary primitive impacting the security of authenticating payload inclusion in a merkle root.
-Tree algorithm designers should review the latest guidance on selecting a suitable cryptographic hash function.

 # IANA Considerations